IHE/RAD.IMR/input/pagecontent/volume-1.md

 The [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) profile specifies using different OBX segments for different sections while this Interactive Multimedia Report profile specifies using different FHIR DiagnosticReport.result which are referenced Observation resources for different sections.

-##### Report Content Encoding
+##### Report Content Encoding Structure

-Also known as 'structured reporting' or 'synoptic reporting', structure refers to the use of fully coded values in pre-coordinated form or post-coordinated form, in which the values are drawn from some value sets such as LOINC or SNOMED-CT, in order to represent the full concept.
+Also known as 'structured reporting' or 'synoptic reporting', encoding structure refers to the use of fully coded values in pre-coordinated form or post-coordinated form, in which the values are drawn from some value sets such as LOINC or SNOMED-CT, in order to represent the full concept.

 This has been successfully used in certain discipline such as cancer screening, but it is less common in general radiology reporting practice.

-The primary goal of this Interactive Multimedia Report Profile is to focus on Report Content Structure, introduce the ability to capture report content with some interactive links that referencing other contents such as the source images.
+The primary goal of this Interactive Multimedia Report Profile is to focus on Message Structure and Report Content Structure, introduce the ability to capture report content with some interactive links that referencing other contents such as the source images in which the measurements are derived from.
 It is not the intention of this profile to require fully coded content in the report.

 #### XX.4.1.2 Source of Multimedia Content